staceytseng/staceytseng.github.io/README.md

 # Get your own maps up and running in 5 minutes (no coding needed!!!)

-Example (Countries/Territories I've Visited): https://fredmeng.github.io/visited-countries
+Example: https://fredmeng.github.io/visited-countries (Countries/Territories I've Visited)

 1. Create a GitHub account if you don't have one
 2. Fork https://github.com/fredmeng/fredmeng.github.io